 Dances held off-campus, such as the Winter Formal and Prom, are open to non-Ironwood Ridge students provided the individual is a guest of an IRHS student.
 Guests may not be enrolled in grades eight or below.
 Guests must be of high school age up to twenty years old.
+Guests must complete an application that must be approved and signed by the guest's home school administration.
 Guests must present an ID to administration at the time a ticket is purchased.
 Guests may be asked to show their ID at the dance.